Hiring a Car in Czechia: A Comprehensive Guide

 Do I need an International Driving Permit to rent a car in Czechia?

-Many visitors can rent with a valid driver’s license from their home country.
-EU licenses are generally accepted.
-If your license is issued outside the EU or does not use Latin characters, check with your rental provider whether an International Driving Permit (IDP) is required alongside your original license.
-Some rental companies may also have stricter rules on minimum driving experience or accepted license formats.
+Many visitors can rent with a valid driver’s licence from their home country.
+EU licences are generally accepted.
+If your licence is issued outside the EU or does not use Latin characters, check with your rental provider whether an International Driving Permit (IDP) is required alongside your original licence.
+Some rental companies may also have stricter rules on minimum driving experience or accepted licence formats.

 Which side of the road do drivers use in Czechia?